 I am impressed with Brett Baty‘s bat/power potential, along with how far along he is already.
 He’s one of the older high school prospects in the draft, which often is a red flag.
 There is usually just too much body development that goes on in your late teens to trust an increase in skills as not just being a man playing against boys.
 Baty’s profile doesn’t fit this trend.
 He has a sweet, level swing that is perfect for producing high exit velocities.
 High schoolers do not usually go through the minors very fast, but Baty has the chance to be one of the quicker preps to reach the majors, given his bat.

 13. Hunter Bishop, RF, San Francisco Giants, Age: 21

 Best-Case Comp: A.J.
-Pollack
+Pollock

 After going on a tear to start his junior season, Hunter Bishop has cooled of late.
 This might be a sign of things to come, though, as streaky could be used to best describe the potential five-tool corner infielder.
 Before 2019, Bishop might not have even been drafted, but his name shot up boards as he slashed .356/.792/1.274 with 22 bombs and 11 SB.
 At 6’4″ and 205 pounds, he’s the ideal size and his speed will play in the majors if his plate approach is good enough to get him there.
 The problem is his BB:K rate, which went from 16:11 before conference play to 42:56 to end the season.
 It’s possible he’s having issues with breaking balls.
 Still, A.J.
-Pollack is a pretty good comp.
-Bishop might have a little more power, but Pollack is probably better at getting on base.
+Pollock is a pretty good comp.
+Bishop might have a little more power, but Pollock is probably better at getting on base.

 14. Kody Hoese, 3B, Los Angeles Dodgers, Age: 21